Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 .. .. image:: ../images/bravo_double_bringup.png
 ..    :width: 600

 ..
-The launch file connects to a both a Bravo 7 and Bravo 5 over UDP and presents a live view on RVIZ.
+The launch file connects to a both a Bravo 7 and Bravo 5 over UDP and presents a live view in RVIZ.
 ..
-It also presents a visualisation of the current end effector poses of the manipulator.
+It also presents a visualisation of the current end effector poses of the manipulators.

 .. .. code-block:: bash